It is the policy of the club to ask all members to do two race duties a year.

 think about a suitable course for each race

-get the launch on the water, and lay the marks (it is recommended to get the launch on the water by 45 minutes before the first bell)
+get the launch on the water, and lay the marks (it is recommended to get the launch on the water at least 45 minutes before the first bell)

 put the course markers and race information up on the clubhouse board.
 Aim to have this information on the board by 15 minutes before the first bell, to enable boats to be on the water in good time